Avoiding the Merit Trap

 Senior leaders in business, government, education and community are calling on all employers to confront the way they use the concept of ‘merit’ when making decisions about appointment or promotion.

 The report explains what the merit trap is and why it’s a problem, and provides guidance to help organisations spot the warning signs.
-It draws on recent research to show that the way merit is currently used in appointment decisions can, in fact, hide gender bias and protect the status quo.
+It draws on research to show that the way merit is currently used in appointment decisions can, in fact, hide gender bias and protect the status quo.
 Indeed, the more an organisation promotes itself as meritocratic, the more inequitable it was found to be.

 “We take it for granted that merit is objective.
 But in fact, it’s been shown to be highly subjective, particularly when trying to assess someone’s potential for a role.
 And wherever there’s subjectivity, we’re at risk of bias,”